Cyclone Bola

 Severe Tropical Cyclone Bola was one of the costliest cyclones in the history of New Zealand, causing severe damage as an extratropical cyclone when it passed near the country in March 1988.
-It formed on February 24 to the north of Fiji, and tracking generally southwestward it reached hurricane-force winds near Vanuatu on February 28.
+It formed on 24 February to the north of Fiji, and tracking generally southwestward it reached hurricane-force winds near Vanuatu on 28 February.
 The next day it generated peak wind velocities of 195 km/h, though it quickly weakened as it accelerated southward.
-On March 4, Bola transitioned into an extratropical storm, passing to the north of the North Island of New Zealand on March 8.
-It weakened further and was absorbed by a stationary trough near the South Island on March 12.
+On 4 March, Bola transitioned into an extratropical storm, passing to the north of the North Island of New Zealand on 8 March.
+It weakened further and was absorbed by a stationary trough near the South Island on 12 March.

 The cyclone first affected Fiji, where it produced gale-force winds and strong waves.
 In Vanuatu, Bola dropped heavy rainfall, which destroyed two bridges and caused severe damage to islands in the group.
 Bola caused severe damage to the North Island of New Zealand, where heavy rainfall peaked at 917 mm in the Gisborne Region.
 Damage totaled over $82 million (1988 USD).
 Seven people were killed due to flooding, and hundreds were evacuated when a swollen river threatened Wairoa.
 In Whangaruru Harbour, Northland, an elderly male suffered a heart attack and died during the peak of the storm while attempting to tie down a neighbour's empty water tank.
-The name Bola was later retired, meaning it will not be used again within the same basin.